 Set or update per-pair AutoConfig variables for filtered pairs

-object, when used as an action in an AutoConfig job, enables you to create or update these per-pair variables for all pairs that successfully pass the job's defined filters.
-This allows for highly targeted and adaptive logic.
+Gunbot's AutoConfig supports stateful automation with both global variables and variables specific to each trading pair on an exchange.
+The setPairVariable object, when used as an action in an AutoConfig job, creates or updates per-pair variables for all pairs that pass the job's filters.
+This enables targeted, adaptive logic.

 Access Gunbot's main config in custom AutoConfig filters via this.config